keshetronen/IMAGINE_public/README.md

 # IMAGINE_public
-This reporsitory stores de-identified data and code for the IMAGINE pilot study.
+This repository stores de-identified data and code for the IMAGINE pilot study.